DNACENSolutions/dnac_ansible_workflows/workflows/plug_and_play/README.md

 ## **Overview**

-This Ansible playbook automates the provisioning and onboarding of new network devices leveraging Cisco's Plug and Play technology.
-It streamlines the process of configuring devices, minimizing manual efforts and promoting consistency.
-This guide explains how to use an Ansible Playbook to automate device onboarding using Cisco's Plug-and-Play (PnP) service within the Cisco Catalyst Center.
-This feature allows network administrators to onboard new devices into the network with minimal manual intervention, reducing deployment time and avoiding configuration errors.

 **PnP** (Plug-and-Play) is a network deployment solution that simplifies the process of onboarding new devices by automatically assigning configurations and images to new network devices upon discovery.
 This automation can be driven by **Cisco Catalyst Center** via **Ansible Playbooks** to handle various deployment scenarios, including:

 - **Switches**
 - **Wireless LAN Controllers (WLCs)**
 - **Access Points (APs)**

-The following Ansible Playbook examples demonstrate the onboarding process for:

-1. **Claiming a Cisco Catalyst 9K Switch**
-2. **Claiming a Cisco Catalyst 9K Switch Stack**
-3. **Claiming a Cisco Embedded Wireless Controller (EWLC)**
-4. **Claiming Multiple EWLCs for High Availability (HA)**
-5. **Onboarding Access Points (APs)**

 ## Prerequisites